tytydraco/yessleep/out/My_Kids_Halloween_Costume_is_Alive.md

 The drive home felt like forever.
-Nick wouldn’t let up: he insulted me, his sister, the kids at school, the kids at daycare, and especially Amy, who had the audacity to scold him.
+Nick wouldn’t let up: he insulted me, his sister, the kids at school, the kids at the babysitters, and especially Amy, who had the audacity to scold him.

 I sent him to his room.